NEED

 In these examples, need is used as a main verb to express necessity or requirement.

-It is followed by an object (e.g. a new pair of shoes, more staff, some time to herself, to finish this project) and an infinitive (with or without to) indicating what is needed or required.
+It is followed by an object (e.g., a new pair of shoes, more staff, some time to herself, to finish this project) and an infinitive (with or without to) indicating what is needed or required.

 In the question form, need as a main verb is typically used to ask about a requirement or necessity.

-Here are some examples: Do you need any help with that?
+Examples: Do you need any help with that?

 Does the company need to update its technology?

-Need we bring anything to the party?
+Do we need to bring anything to the party?

-Need you leave so soon?
+Do you need to leave so soon?

 When need is used as a main verb in a question or negative sentence, an auxiliary verb (do, does, did) is added to form the question or negative.

-Here are some examples: Do you need any help with that? (question form, present tense)
+Examples: Do you need any help with that? (question form, present tense)

 Does the company need to update its technology? (question form, present tense)